-The fact that imperfect people are starting meetings does not mean that they've somehow "arrived", that they are good, solid examples of what a Christian should look like in every way, or that they should be followed in every part of their lives.
+The fact that imperfect people are starting ministry meetings does not mean that they've somehow "arrived", ... that they are good, solid examples of what a Christian should look like in every way, ... or that they should even be followed in every part of their lives (cf. Heb.
+13:7).
 The message they are proclaiming is "Follow Jesus!"
 I can't find anything wrong with that.
-They haven't "arrived", ...in many ways they are just beginning.
+They haven't "arrived", ... in many ways they are just beginning.
 Like Paul, we all must be "forgetting what lies behind and reaching forward to what lies ahead, and press on toward the goal" (Phil.
 3:13,14).
 In order to run the race set before us effectively, we must "lay aside every encumbrance and the sin which so easily entangles us, and run with endurance the race that is set before us" (Heb.
 12:1).
-This is implies the process coming into conformity with God's standard and heart for our lives, as well as cleaning up past "messes".
+This implies there is a process of coming into conformity with God's standard and heart for our lives, as well as cleaning up past "messes".
 All of this takes time, but, like Israel coming out of Egypt at the exodus, we don't always have time to wait before we respond to God's call (Ex.
 12:29-34).
 When He calls, the time to go is now!
 I was "starting meetings" when I was 18 years old, ...and, in many ways, I didn't have a clue as to what I was doing!
-I hadn't even been to a Bible study, and here I was teaching one.
-For an example from the Bible, when we first read about Timothy (Acts 16), he was "well spoken of" by the brethren in two separate towns, ten miles apart.
-We are not told what he was doing, or what the report was that Paul heard, but we know that when he heard it, he wanted Timothy on his team, and we know that shortly afterwards he was comfortable leaving Timothy behind to instruct new believers (17:14).
-I think that Timothy must have had an effective ministry in these two towns (Paul heard more than simply his relatives saying, "O, Timothy is such a nice young man".), and Paul heard that he was zealous (walking the 10 miles back and forth to maintain ministry groups of some kind in both places), and that he was a sound teacher.
-Paul liked what he saw and heard enough that he snatched up Timothy, added him to his ministry team, and put him to work doing his ministry with only a brief amount of time together.
+I hadn't even been to a Bible study, and here I was teaching one!

+For an example from the Bible, when we first read about Timothy (Acts 16), he was "well spoken of" by the brethren in two separate towns, ten miles apart!
+We are not told the details of what Timothy was doing, or what the report was that Paul heard, but we know that when Paul heard of Timothy's faith, lifestyle and work, he wanted Timothy on his team, and we know that shortly afterwards he was comfortable leaving Timothy behind to instruct new believers (17:14).
+I think that Timothy must have had an effective ministry in these two towns (Paul must have heard more than simply his relatives saying, "O, Timothy is such a nice young man".).
+Paul heard that he was zealous (walking the 10 miles back and forth to maintain ministry groups of some kind in both places), and that he was a sound teacher.
+Paul liked what he saw and heard enough that he snatched up Timothy, added him to his ministry team, and put him to work doing his ministry, with only a brief amount of time together.
 Now, was Timothy a "minister"?
 Not in the sense we tend to think of.
-He had not gone to a seminary (they weren't invented, yet), nor was he an "elder" (he was too young).
-Nevertheless, he was actively doing the work of ministry.
+He had not gone to a seminary (They wouldn't be invented for another nine centuries!), nor was he an "elder" (He was too young!).
+Nevertheless, he was actively doing the work of ministry!
 Was he commissioned by some church board or body to do this?
 Probably not.
-He just was led to do it, and stepped up to the plate to follow that leading.
-His qualifications were (1.) that he was acquainted with the Scriptures, having learned them from his mother and grandmother; and (2.) the leading and empowering of the Holy Spirit.
-Beyond that, the fruit of his efforts spoke for themselves.
+He just was led to do it, and he stepped up to the plate to follow that leading.
+His qualifications were (1.) that he was acquainted with the Scriptures, having learned them from his mother and grandmother (II Tim.1:5; 3:15-17); (2.) he was willing to go out of his way to serve God; and (3.) he was working in the leading and empowering of the Holy Spirit.
+Beyond that, the fruits of his efforts spoke for themselves.
 They were recognizable to others, who spoke of them to Paul.